Medical Student Performance Evaluation

 Noteworthy Characteristics

-This section includes information intended to help a residency program selection committee review applicants holistically to achieve a residency class that brings a diverse set of background experiences, characteristics, and perspectives.
-Students have the opportunity to develop their own noteworthy characteristics in collaboration with the Senior Associate Dean for Admissions and Student Affairs.
+This section includes information intended to help a residency program selection committee review applicants holistically to achieve a residency class that brings a varied set of background experiences, characteristics, and perspectives.
+Students develop their own noteworthy characteristics; Student Affairs provides feedback before they are finalized.

 Academic History

-This section provides information about dates of matriculation, expected date of graduation, any leaves, gaps, or breaks in the education program with explanation, whether a student was required to repeat or remediate any coursework, and whether the student was the recipient of any adverse actions.
+This section provides information about dates of matriculation, expected date of graduation, any leaves, gaps, or breaks in the education program with explanation, whether a student was required to repeat or remediate any course work, and whether the student was the recipient of any adverse actions which includes academic probation and dismissal.

 Academic Progress